Baliem Valley campaign: Campaign

 Violence against children was also alleged, in one reported incident a child was beheaded, with the severed head then thrown into a fire, several other children were thrown into the fire and burned alive, a woman who was seven months pregnant was assaulted causing her to miscarry.

 Hermanus Himana alleged that he had to flee his home village of Pupuba after four relatives were killed by the Indonesian Army, the first one killed being a teacher named Stab, who was buried alive in Wamena.
 Stab's brother Seklekema was allegedly killed at a bridge near Wamena, with his body was dumped into a river.
 Another relative Bayuk was allegedly killed with an axe and then dismembered.

-It’s believed the Indonesian Army massacred at least 90 people in the village of Korebago.
+It is believed the Indonesian Army massacred at least 90 people in the village of Korebago.

-Seperatist communist rebel group OPM alleged that the Indonesian Army gunned down 1,012 people who were attending mass at a church in Kobakma, the Indonesian Army then burnt down the church and looted several homes which they would burn as well, the soldiers also destroyed farms and killed their livestock.
+Separatist communist rebel group OPM alleged that the Indonesian Army gunned down 1,012 people who were attending mass at a church in Kobakma, the Indonesian Army then burnt down the church and looted several homes which they would burn as well, the soldiers also destroyed farms and killed their livestock.
 The Indonesian Air Force also are alleged to have targeted the Kingmi Church in Bolakme, although it is unclear if anyone was killed in the bombings.
 The craters left by the bombs are still visible in the form of small ponds in the area.

 It is reported that a number of Papuans fought back against the Indonesian Army throughout the campaign.
 One notable incident was when ten villagers in Pyramid allegedly stole several guns from the army, which they would use to kill five Indonesian soldiers.
 The following day the an unknown number of villagers were massacred by the army in reprisal.

 One survivor of a massacre described how civilians were lined up in a field and shot, the witness maintaining they had survived by pretending to be dead.

 At some point the villages of Hullatus and Pyramid were reportedly burned to the ground, an Australian journalist Denis Reinhardt who interviewed several Papuans described the villages as “burned out shells”.

 Reinhardt also reported that as many as 90 Papuans were killed in the village of Korebago.